nats-io/nats-architecture-and-design/adr/ADR-37.md

 when they retrieve the messages from the server.

-Depending on the language, the messages will be delivered via a callback with some signal to indicate that the fetch has finished (could be message is null) or via some iterator functionality where getting the next message will block until a message is yielded or the operation or the operation finishes, which terminates the iterator.
+Depending on the language, the messages will be delivered via a callback with some signal to indicate that the fetch has finished (could be that the message is null.)
+It could also come via some iterator functionality where getting the next message will block until a message is yielded or the operation or the operation finishes, terminating the iterator.

 Client should also expose the options to fetch certain amount of data (`max_bytes`) instead of messages.
 Depending on the language, this can either be an option on `Fetch`